Affan-Ebrahim/task-management-app/README.md

 ## 📝 Notes

 - No external HTML/CSS template was used.
 UI is custom-built with Blade and Tailwind CSS.
-- You must configure SMTP settings in `.env` for email features (if implemented).
+- You must configure SMTP settings in `.env` for email features

----

-## 👥 Group Members

-- Josh Lenders
-- Affan Ebrahim
-- Dean Jantjies

----

-## 📜 License

-This project is for educational use only under ICT ELECTIVES 3 – Laravel Web Frameworks (ICE360S).